 The most widely used ingredient is oxybenzone, which has been linked to allergic skin reactions, endometriosis in women, and disruption of reproductive hormones — and the CDC has detected it in more than 96% of Americans.
 Yikes.

 What’s more, these ingredients don’t just disrupt human hormones, they can act as endocrine disruptors that harm our environment as well.
-According to the Environmental Working Group (EWG), oxybenzone harms the DNA of coral larvae, leading to damage and deformation of the coral; it can also contribute to coral bleaching and coral death.
-The destruction is so serious that in May, Hawaii passed a bill prohibiting the sale of sunscreens containing oxybenzone and octinoxate, which are used in at least 70% of sunscreens today.
+According to the Environmental Working Group (EWG), oxybenzone damages the DNA of coral larvae, leading to damage and deformation of the coral; it can also contribute to coral bleaching and coral death.
+The destruction caused is so serious that in May 2018, Hawaii passed a bill prohibiting the sale of sunscreens containing oxybenzone and octinoxate, which are used in at least 70% of sunscreens today.
+Both Florida and California are considering similar bills.

 So for the sake of the environment and your health, should you skip sunscreen altogether?
 Not exactly — but the EWG does recommend that you think of it as a last resort.
 Rather than reaching for the sunscreen as soon as you head for the door, think about what other options you have to limit your sun exposure: Can you wear long sleeves and/or pants?
 Pack a hat?
 Carry an umbrella?
 Find some shade?
 Go out during times when the sun isn’t so strong?
-All of these can be major mitigating factors that protect you from the sun without risking any unsafe ingredients.
+All of these can be major mitigating factors that protect you from the sun without putting unsafe ingredients into your body.

 But what about those days at the beach or sunny park picnics, or when it’s just too darn hot to wear much of anything?
-Don’t worry, there are sunscreens that keep you safe inside and out.
+First off, keep in mind that a bit of sun exposure may be good for your health.
+But if you’ll be in direct sun for a long time (say 30 minutes or more) and want to protect yourself, don’t worry — there are sunscreens that keep you safe inside and out.
 Specifically, look for mineral-based products with ingredients like:

 Titanium dioxide (classified by the International Agency for Research on Cancer as a possible carcinogen to humans, but more research is needed)